yegor256/blog/_drafts/_threads.md

 better for this small example.
 Next we make an HTTP request and compare it with the expected number 1.
 Finally, we stop the web server.

 So far so good.
-Now, the question is what will happen when many requests are sent to the server?
-Will it still return the correct, unique numbers?
+Now, the question is, what will happen when many requests are sent to the server?
+Will it still return the correct, consecutive numbers?
 Let's try:

 {% highlight ruby %}
 def test_works